-Listed by Limelight Magazine in the ‘Top Twenty Australian Artists of the Year’ for 2017, Jessica’s musical experience covers a wide range of genres, with an international schedule seeing her perform throughout the United States, Asia, New Zealand, Australia and beyond.
-She is fast being recognised for her repertoire diversity, as she moves effortlessly between conducting core symphonic works, to mainstage opera, ballet and film score.
+Listed by Limelight Magazine in the ‘Top Twenty Australian Artists of the Year’ for 2017, Jessica’s musical experience covers a wide range of genres, with an international schedule seeing her perform throughout Asia, New Zealand, the United States, Australia and beyond.
+She is fast being recognised for her repertoire diversity, as she moves effortlessly between conducting core symphonic works, mainstage opera and ballet to contemporary and film score.

 From 2011 – 2019, Jessica was the inaugural Chief Conductor of the Perth Symphony Orchestra (Western Australia).
 In 2023 Jessica was appointed Principal Conductor of the West Australian Ballet and Head of Orchestral Studies and Conducting at Edith Cowan University’s WA Academy of Performing Arts.
 Recent guest conductor engagements include the Dallas Opera, Melbourne Symphony Orchestra, Malaysian Philharmonic Orchestra, Tasmanian Symphony Orchestra, Opera Queensland, Perth Symphony, Singapore Symphony Orchestra, Camerata (Queensland), West Australian Symphony Orchestra, Auckland Philharmonic, West Australian Philharmonic and Macao Orchestra, as well as tour conductor for productions including National Geographic’s ‘Symphony for Our World’, Zelda ‘Symphony of the Goddesses’ and the Michael Bolton Symphony Tour.